-The integration of artificial intelligence (AI) and robotics could have a transformative impact on naval warfare by enhancing the precision and lethality of weapons, while enabling the autonomous striking capability of unmanned combat systems.
+The integration of artificial intelligence (AI) and robotics could have a transformative impact on naval warfare and defence by enhancing the precision and lethality of weapons, while enabling the autonomous striking capability of unmanned combat systems.

 Meanwhile, high-energy laser weapon systems are being developed for surface ships to counter unmanned aerial threats and fast attack boats.
 Laser weapons also have the potential to counter anti-ship cruise missiles.

 Similarly, the long-range hypervelocity projectile (HVP) technology, which is currently under development, could provide cost-effective solutions to combat ballistic missile threats.